 Third, rinse with water.
 After drinking Sprite, rinse your mouth thoroughly with water.
 This helps to wash away the acidic residue and neutralize the pH in your mouth.
 Swishing water around for about 30 seconds can significantly reduce the amount of acid that remains on your teeth.
 Avoid brushing your teeth immediately after drinking Sprite, as this can further erode weakened enamel.

 Sixth, strengthen your enamel.
-Use fluoride toothpaste and mouthwash to strengthen your tooth enamel and make it more resistant to acid erosion.
+Now, use fluoride toothpaste and mouthwash to strengthen your tooth enamel and make it more resistant to acid erosion.
 Fluoride helps to remineralize enamel and create a protective barrier against acid.
 Consider using a fluoride mouthwash at a different time of day than when you brush your teeth to maximize its benefits.

 FAQ